-If a nonresident student pays income tax in Missouri, or is in the legal custody of a parent who pays income tax in Missouri, a credit can proved against the nonresident student fees normally charged to the student.
-For information on this credit contact the UCM Office of Admissions.
+If a non-resident student pays income tax in Missouri, or is in the legal custody of a parent who pays income tax in Missouri, a credit can be made against the nonresident student fees normally charged to the student.
+For information on this credit contact the UCM Office of Admissions, 660-543-4290.